 The European Languages and Cultures master's programme trains students to be cultural mediators (translators, administrators, editors, etc.) by providing knowledge and skills in a modern or classical language and culture.
-Students choose one of the following specialties:
+You can choose one of the following specialities:

-Classes in the speciality module are taught in the respective language (with the exception of Classical philology, in which the language of instruction is Estonian).
+Classes in the speciality module are taught in the respective language (with the exception of Classical philology, which is taught in Estonian).
 That is, if you are specialising in English language and literature, your classes are in English, but if you are specialising in French language and literature, they are in French and so on.
 At the time of admission to the programme, being proficient in the language of the chosen specialty is expected and written as well as spoken language skills are to be demonstrated in the entrance exams (the essay is written and the interview conducted in the language of the speciality).

 Students can combine elective courses and practical training module according to specific future career paths.
 For example, somebody who wants to work in an international organisation can pick an elective module in international relations and do an internship in an international organisation; somebody who wants to become an editor in a publishing house can pick an elective module in translation studies and do editing training.
-Graduates will be ready to continue their studies in PhD programmes in all languages of specialisation.
+Graduates will be ready to continue their studies at PhD level in all languages of specialisation.

-The graduates will be competitive candidates for careers in professions that require excellent proficiency in foreign languages and cultural competence in state institutions, universities and research institutions, IT companies, museums, publishing houses cultural exchange organizations in Estonia and abroad.
+The graduates will be competitive candidates for careers in professions that require excellent proficiency in foreign languages and cultural competence in state institutions, universities and research institutions, IT companies, museums, publishing houses cultural exchange organisations in Estonia and abroad.

 Tuition fee 4,000 EUR/year (intake 2021)

 The tuition fee for fee-paying students is 4,000 euros per year.
 Altogether 22 study places are available on the programme.
-On the basis of the admission results 17 best applicants will be given tuition-waiver scholarships.
-There are 15 tuition-waiver scholarships available for EU/EEA/Swiss applicants and 2 tuition-waiver scholarships available applicants with other citizenships.
-Applicants do not have to apply for the tuition-waiver separately, as they will be considered automatically for the competition.
+On the basis of the admission results 17 best applicants will be given tuition waivers.
+There are 15 tuition waivers available for EU/EEA/Swiss applicants and 2 tuition waivers available applicants with other citizenships.
+Applicants do not have to apply for the tuition waiver separately, as they will be considered automatically for the competition.